jkarsenty/blog-backend/README.md

 # blog-backend

-### Backend of a blog with python as an API - blog Folder
+### blog : Backend of a blog with python as an API.
-### A CLI will be available to test the API - cli Folder
+### cli : A CLI will be available to test the API.